 Key Bank eventually bought the building and in 2015 sold the property below market value to Capitol Hill Housing with the intention of honoring the community’s history by having the site transformed into affordable housing.

-The new 101,046 SF building with have 115 affordable units, available to people earning between 30%, 50% and 60% of the area median income.
-There will also be 2,695 SF of affordable retail space available to small local businesses.
+The new 101,046 SF building has 115 affordable units, available to people earning between 30%, 50% and 60% of the area median income.
+There is also 2,695 SF of affordable retail space available to small local businesses.
 Special features will include a workroom, lounge and an approximately 3,000 SF rooftop deck.

 The project is a collaboration between Africatown-Central District Preservation and Development Society, Black Community Impace Alliance, Capitol Hill Housing and Byrd Barr Place (fka Centerstone) and is a community-led development that commemorates the end of slavery in the United States, acts as a tribute to the end of redlining loans in the Central District, and promotes inclusivity.
 The project partners have expressed their commitment to seeing the jobs created by this project be filled by people in the community.
 “One of the biggest things that I’ve been pushing for, that we’re all pushing for, is to make sure when there’re people on the job site, they look like our community, they look like us,” said Jaebadiah Gardner, assistant project manager for Capitol Hill Housing.